infomongo/infomongo.github.io/index.md

    <div class="intro" markdown="1">
 Hello.
 I’m John Phillips,  a UX designer and writer.
 [I have been designing products for more than fifteen years][ux].

 Much of my work has been in [local search][loc].
 I have designed store and ATM locators.
-I lead the design of an [agent locator for Nationwide Insurance][nw].
-Before that,  I worked with several of the top Yellow Page companies in Europe.
+I lead the design of an [Agent Locator for Nationwide Insurance][nw].
+Before that,  I worked with several of the top yellow page companies in Europe.

 [ux]: /ux-design/
 [w]: /posts/